jessepav/lacygoill-wiki-backup/fasd.md

 Tips:

-   - If you want your last query not to match the last segment of the path, append `/` as the last query.
+   - if you want your last query not to match the last segment of the path, append `/` as the last query

-   - If you want your last query to match the end of the filename, append `$` to the last query.
+   - if you want your last query to match the end of the filename, append `$` to the last query

-# Compatibility

-Fasd's basic  functionalities are  POSIX compliant, meaning  that you  should be able to use fasd in all POSIX compliant shells.
-Your shell need to  support command substitution in `$PS1` in  order for fasd to automatically track your commands and files.
-This  feature is  not  specified by  the POSIX  standard,  but it's  nonetheless present in many POSIX compliant shells.
-In  shells  without prompt  command  or  prompt  command substitution  (csh  for instance), you can add entries manually with `fasd -A`.

 # Tab Completion